 Library - Newsletters

 Articles about the Law Library were initially included in the SBA sponsored student newsletter, The Docket.
 The Law Library published its own newsletter Law Library Illuminations from Fall 1996 through Fall 2000.
 In August 2002, Law Library Briefs replaced Law Library Illuminations under the editorship of the Reader Services Librarian, Nan Balliot.
-Law Library Briefs is a one page double-sided newsletter which is published generally on a monthly basis during the academic year and is posted to the Law Library’s website.
+Law Library Briefs was a one page double-sided newsletter which was published generally on a monthly basis during the academic year and was posted to the Law Library’s website.
+In 2008, Law Library Briefs ceased publication and was replaced by the Law Library’s blog, the Legal Beagle.
+Law Library Illuminations and Law Library Briefs are available from the RWU School of Law Digital Repository as well as permanent links to the Legal Beagle.

 Library - Self-studies